rGradeStd/AI-Learning-Goals/AI-Learning-Goals.md

 - [x] Other Ng course on Coursera (longer one, in matlab)
 - [x] How to Grow a Mind: Statistics, Structure and Abstraction by Josh Tenenbaum @ AAAI 2012 (hour long talk)

-## Take a little break to learn a lot of math and stats aswell as information theory
+## Wasnt getting the in depth understading i wanted so taking a little break from the AI to learn a lot of math and stats aswell as information theory and an develop an abstract mathematical mind

+- [ ] The Lady and the Tiger - Raymond Smullyan
+- [ ] How to Solve it - Gyorgy Polya
+- [ ] Proofs are Programs [pdf] - Philip Wadler
+- [ ] Introduction to Analysis - Maxwell Rosenlicht

+## Algorithms and Computer Science Stuff
+- [ ] Introduction to Algorithms by Charles E. Leiserson
+- [ ] The Algorithms Design Manual - Steven Skiena
+- [ ] Purely Functional Data Structures
+- [ ] Data-Intensive Text Processing with MapReduce - Jimmy Lin and Chris Dyer
+- [ ] Map-Reduce for Machine Learning on Multicore - from a group in the Stanford CS department

+## Probability Stuff
+- [ ] The Drunkard's Walk: How Randomness Rules Our Lives (Vintage) by Leonard Mlodinow
+- [ ] A Course in Probability Theory, Revised Edition, Second Edition by Kai Lai Chung
+- [ ] First Look at Rigorous Probability Theory by Jeffrey S. Rosenthal
+- [ ] Probability Theory: The Logic of Science - E. T. Jaynes

+## Basic Stats
-Currently I am reading Introduction to statistical learning, and Elements of statisitcal learning as well as - Think Stats, and Think Bayes [Allen B. Downey]
+- [ ] Think Stats, and Think Bayes [Allen B. Downey]

+## More Advanced Stats
+- [ ] All of Statistics: A Concise Course in Statistical Inference (Springer Texts in Statistics) by Larry Wasserman
+- [ ] Introduction to Statistical Learning
+- [ ] Testing Statistical Hypothesis - E. L. Lehmann
+- [ ] Bayesian Statistics - William M. Bolstad
+- [ ] Modern Multivariate Statistical Techniques - Alan Julian Izenman

+## Non-parametric and robust statistics
+- [ ] Robust Statistics - Peter J. Huber
+- [ ] Robust Statistics: The Approach Based on Influence Functions - Frank R. Hampel
+- [ ] Robust Regression - Peter J. Rousseeuw
+- [ ] All of Nonparametric Statistics - Larry Wasserman

+## Machine Learning Stuff
-(not decided as of right now but might go through Pattern Recognition and Machine Learning by Christopher Bishop and or Machine Learning: A Probabilistic Perspective)
+- [ ] Pattern Recognition and Machine Learning - Christopher Bishop
+- [ ] Machine Learning: A Probabilistic Perspective
+- [ ] Information Theory, Inference and Leaning Algorithms - David J. C. MacKay
+- [ ] The Elements of Statistical Learning by Robert Tibshirani, et al.

+## Understanding Features and Feature Selection
+- [ ] Feature Extraction - Isabelle Guyon, et al.
+- [ ] Computational Methods of Feature Selection - Huan Liu, Hiroshi Motoda

+## Heuristic search and optimization
+- [ ] Introduction to Stochastic Search and Optimization by James C. Spall
+- [ ] Convex Optimization (online) - Stephen Boyd

+## Bayesian networks and graphical models
+- [ ] Modeling and Reasoning with Bayesian Networks - Adnan Darwiche
+- [ ] Probabilistic Graphical Models - Nir Friedman

+## Stuff with Text
+- [ ] Introduction to Information Retrieval - Christopher D. Manning (available free online)
+- [ ] Foundations of Statistical Natural Language Processing - Christopher D. Manning

+## Network-Theory (Maybe)
+- [ ] Introductory Graph Theory - Gary Chartrand
+- [ ] Social Network Analysis - Stanley Wasserman
+- [ ] Statistical Analysis of Network Data - Eric D. Kolaczyk
+- [ ] Network Flows - Ravindra K. Ahuja
+- [ ] Fundamentals in Queuing Theory - Donald Gross, et al.

-From here on I will do the following (List taken from Michael Jordan's recommended readings)
+From here on I will fill my gaps with these (List taken from Michael Jordan's recommended readings)

 - [ ] Ferguson, T. (1996).
 "A Course in Large Sample Theory" Chapman & Hall/CRC.